TrinhLab/modcell-hpc/README.md

 ## How does it work?
 - The MOEA of choice is the proven NSGA-II.
-- The ``flux balance analysis" linear programming problems are solved using GLPK.
+- The ``flux balance analysis" linear programming problems that determine metabolic fluxes are solved using GLPK.
-- Objective function evaluations are done in parallel using MPI, this model is known as master-slave parallelization (as opposed to island parallelization).

 ## Why not use existing GA/MOEA libraries?
 There are many libraries in various fast languages to do GA/MOEA.
 However, the very particular specifications and overall small size of this program have led me to conclude that avoiding these libraries will be beneficial for simplicity and optimization.